mikeleo03/SpringBoot-Angular-Software-Documentation/Week 04/Lecture 07/Assignment 01/README.md

 In programming, this means that a class (like the coffee shop) receives its dependencies (like coffee beans) from an external source rather than creating them itself.

 #### ✅ Advantages of Dependency Injection
-Sure!
-Let's delve deeper into the advantages and drawbacks of Dependency Injection (DI) with more detailed explanations and examples.

 1. **Decoupling of Components**

     DI promotes loose coupling between components.
 Instead of a class creating its dependencies, they are provided externally.
 This allows components to be developed, tested, and maintained independently of one another.

     **Example**:
     ```java
     // Without DI